 This page is specifically for people who are interested in undergraduate study and will be over the age of 21 when they begin their course.
-For information on postgraduate study, see the postgraduate prospectus
+For information on postgraduate study, see the postgraduate course pages

 During your time at the University of Nottingham, you can get involved in sport, student societies and events organised by the Students’ Union.

 The Mature Students' Network organises social activities throughout the year.

 As a mature student, you can access a variety of support at the University including Student Services Centres, Childcare, Healthcare and the Careers and Employability Service.

 Services for students

 In your first year, you will be offered the chance to be mentored by a current second or third-year mature student.

 If you attend our Kick Start programme, you will automatically be allocated a mentor.
 If you are unable to attend Kick Start and would like to request a mentor, please email us.

 You could balance your study with family or professional commitments by studying part-time and spreading your degree over four to seven years.
 A large number of our courses are available part time.

 The School of Education uses flexible study patterns and welcomes mature applicants without formal qualifications.